Marco75116/AlerteSms/README.md

 I will couple this script to the coinmarketcap api and integrate it in my PTS project: Whales Watching on Ethereum Blockchain.

 This is the process to get your sign in with App Passwords https://support.google.com/accounts/answer/185833?hl=en.

+Update : Finally my phone number have an api to receive a message from an IDE.
+I will use this script to automate emailing.